Soft Homemade Parsley Naan Bread – Fluffy, Golden, and Easy to Make

 Prepare the Parsley and Dough Base

-In another bowl, add half a cup of warm water and dissolve the yeast.
-Let it sit for about five minutes until it starts to foam — that means it’s active and ready to use.
+In a separate bowl, mix half a cup of warm water with the yeast and let it sit for about 5 minutes until it becomes foamy.

 Divide and Roll Out the Dough

-Heat a clean pan or skillet over medium heat and drizzle in a small amount of oil — just enough to coat the surface lightly.
+Heat a clean pan or skillet over medium heat and lightly drizzle in a small amount of oil to coat the surface.

-You’ll notice small bubbles forming and a golden-brown tone appearing — that’s when you know it’s just right.
-When both sides look beautifully browned, remove it and place it on a paper towel to absorb any extra oil.
+You’ll notice small bubbles forming and a golden colour developing — that’s when it’s ready.
+Once both sides are nicely browned, remove it from the pan and place it on a paper towel to absorb any excess oil.

 Serve and Enjoy